ACCESS REQUIREMENTS, PA’S AND PROCESS

 The team from Event Mobility Charitable Trust provide electric scooters and manual wheelchairs for the use of disabled, elderly and mobility impaired visitors to the show.
 To reserve an electric scooter or manual wheelchair you can book online at www.eventmobility.org.uk

-or contact the office on 01386 725391 to request a form to be posted to you.
+.
 The Mobility Hire is situated in the Blue Badge day visitor car park at South and by the Main Entrance to the Arena at North.

 Once approved, Access customers will be provided with a wristband giving them access to the viewing platforms and accessible toilets.